Ilha Record 1

 Any Borges won competition after defeating Pyong Lee at the Island's final treasure hunt and took home the grand prize of R$500.000.
 Mirella Santos won the public's special prize of R$250.000 with 79.33% of the final vote against Nadja Pessoa.
 In addition, Pyong Lee received R$100.000 as runner-up, while Claudinho Matos and Nanah Damasceno earned R$10.000 each for being part of Any's crew in the final.

 Cast

 Explorers

 The celebrities were officially revealed by RecordTV on May 27, 2021.

 Future Appearances

 After this season, in 2022, Dinei appeared with his wife Erika Dias in Power Couple Brasil 6, they finished in 12th place in the competition.

 In 2022, Thomaz Costa appeared in A Fazenda 14, he finished in 17th place in the competition.

+In 2023, Nadja Pessoa appeared in A Fazenda 15, she finished in 7th place in the competition.